UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 and count the number of times it appears.
 The results will print to the screen.

 ~~~
-$ for name in "Jo" "Meg" "Beth" "Amy"
+$ for name in "Consultation" "Research Assistance" "Directional" "Informational"
 > do
 >    echo "$name"
 >    grep -wo "$name" littlewomen.txt | wc -l